benpiper/puppet-fundamentals-lab/README.md

-<h1>Vagrantfile for the Puppet Fundamentals for System Administrators course</h1>
+<h1>Vagrantfiles for the Puppet Fundamentals for System Administrators course</h1>

 <h2>Requirements</h2>
 VirtualBox and Vagrant

 <h2>Lab Setup Instructions</h2>

-1. `git clone` or download the directories to the `puppet-fundamentals-lab` directory and `cd` to it.
+1. `git clone` this repository or download `master.zip` and unzip to the `puppet-fundamentals-lab` directory and `cd` to it.

 2. Download the CentOS 6.5 Vagrant box to the `puppet-fundamentals-lab` directory: https://www.dropbox.com/s/206lcenz3o45c79/centos65.box?dl=1 or<br>